withtwoemms/recruitment/README.md

 ## Coming Soon...

-Sometimes you'd like to resume work or automate remediation.
+Sometimes you'd like to resume work or even automate remediation.
-In such a case, you could serialize, then persist progress locally for some other process to work from later.
+In such cases, you could serialize, then persist progress locally for some other process to work from later.
 This sort of design would facilitate the closed loop for ensuring whatever work tasked eventually gets done without error.

 ![Message Queue Resilience (Mark 1 1)](https://user-images.githubusercontent.com/7152453/157880655-fcbf0717-45c3-4783-a155-ff0c8a01891d.png)